jucacrispim/toxicbuild/docs/source/index.rst

     :alt: Simple and flexible continuous itegration tool.

-ToxicBuild is an easy-to-install, simple-to-use distributed continuous integration tool that enables you to have fully control of your build process.
+ToxicBuild is an easy-to-install, simple-to-use distributed continuous integration tool that enables you to have full control of your build/test/release process.

 User Guide